TheTwoCentsRespository/LRUDiskBackedCache/README.md

 2. For a large number of files, management of the files may become difficult if stored in one directory, hence a logic can be implemented which can distribute files across directories.

-3. The disk backed journal can be used to replay the logs for the cache to warm-up to its backed-up state on startup.
+3. The disk backed journal can be used to replay the logs for the cache to warm-up to its last state on cold startup.

 4. Journal can be periodically compressed.